aws/aws-fpga/hdk/docs/RTL_Simulating_CL_Designs.md

 One easy way is to have a pre-installed environment is to use the [AWS FPGA Developer AMI available on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) which comes with pre-installed Vivado tools and license.

-For developers who like to work on-premises or different AMI in the cloud, AWS recommend to follow the [required license for on-premise document](./on_premise_licensing_help.md).
+For developers who like to work on-premises or different AMI in the cloud, AWS recommends following the [required license for on-premise document](./on_premise_licensing_help.md).

 Please refer to the [release notes](../../RELEASE_NOTES.md) or the [supported Vivado version](../../supported_vivado_versions.txt) for the exact version of Vivado tools, and the required license components.